aashy7metamorph/aashy7metamorph/README.md

-# 💫 About Me:
+# 🩶 About Me:
 # About Me

-## What I Do
+## 🟥 What I Do
 - I explore data, uncover hidden patterns, and turn complex information into insights.
 - Machine learning and deep learning are my tools, but curiosity always drives the process.

-## How I Work
+## 🔷 How I Work
 - Thrive in small, collaborative teams where ideas are shared freely.
-- Like to dive into the data myself first before discussing insights.
-- Approach problems step by step — methodical, strategic, but flexible.
+- Approach problems step by step by applying mental models.

-## What Drives Me
+## 🟣 What Drives Me
 - Endless curiosity: from history and old books to the mysteries of the universe.
 - Connecting dots across knowledge, stories, and experiences.
 - Aspiring polymath: always learning, observing, and analyzing like a detective.

-## Fun Fact / Personal Touch
+## 🟠 Fun Fact / Personal Touch
 - Enjoy exploring people, ideas, and little mysteries in everyday life.
 - Believe the best insights often come from paying attention to small details.